New & Used Ford C-Max: In Depth

-The C-Max is available as either a standard plug-in or hybrid--both of which are completely new in the Ford lineup this year.
+The C-Max is available as either a standard plug-in or hybrid--both of which are all new in the Ford lineup this year.
 The C-Max competes with the Toyota Prius and Prius V, but the C-Max Energi competes with the Toyota Prius Plug-in Hybrid.

 For more on this car, including options, prices, and specifications, read our full review of the 2014 Ford C-Max.

 Nominally, the C-Max is a tallish five-door compact hatchback.
 It uses the same underpinnings as the high-volume Ford Focus, and is built in the same plant in Michigan.
 While it offers by far the most direct and credible challenge to the Prius, its much-touted fuel efficiency ratings of 47 mpg on the EPA combined cycle have not been replicated by the scores of outlets that have tested the C-Max.
 Both reporters and owners report real-world mileage of 36 to 39 mpg.
 That's a creditable number for a heavy and well-equipped five-door compact car, but if the Prius range delivers real-world gas mileage closer to its EPA ratings, the C-Max faces potentially unhappy buyers.

 It has taken Ford 13 years to launch a "dedicated hybrid" like the C-Max, aimed squarely at the very successful Prius (though in Europe the C-Max is offered with gasoline and diesel engines and in a longer wheelbase version to boot).
 Europeans consider the C-Max a small family minivan, but that segment has never really gotten traction in the U.S.